NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-local_training.rst

 Training hooks
 ~~~~~~~~~~~~~~

-There are three hooks that need to implemented on the app side: 1.
+There are three hooks that need to be implemented on the app side:

-``onReady()`` This is called when the worker has downloaded all the
+1. ``onReady()`` This is called when the worker has downloaded all the
 necessary parameters and hyper-params to begin the training process.
 You
 should implement all the training logic here.

 2. ``onRejected()`` If the
-device could pass the selction criteria of the aggregator it responds
+device could pass the selection criteria of the aggregator it responds
 with the time to try again.
-The worker shoudl wait for the given time
+The worker should wait for the given time
 period before requesting for participation again.

 3. ``onError()`` In
 case any error happens during the execution, this callback is executed.
 As a fallback we can implement cloud connectivity here or simply log the
-message and send to the server.
+message and send it to the server.

 .. code:: kotlin